ImpossibleReality/Siffra/README.md

 note: Siffra currently only *officially* supports macOS due to testing limitations, but I am working on adding support for Linux and Windows.
 Please open an issue if you have any problems running Siffra on your platform.

+## Planned Features
+- [x] Basic calculator functionality
+- [x] Basic natural language support
+- [x] Variables support
+- [x] Dimensional analysis
+- [x] Unit conversion
+  - [x] Basic units
+  - [x] Dimensions w/ multiple units + exponents (ie. m/s^2)
+  - [ ] Electrical units
+  - [ ] Derived units (ie. Jules, Newtons, etc.)
+  - [ ] Currency/Stock units
+  - [ ] Stoichiometry
+- [ ] Improved syntax + error handling
+- [ ] Syntax highlighting
+- [ ] Support for saving calculations + multi-window support
+- [ ] Custom defined functions
+- [ ] Preferences page
+- [ ] Plugin + theme system
+- [ ] CAS support
+- [ ] Improved natural language support (AI?)

 ## Contributing

 Because Siffra is still under heavy development, I am not currently accepting contributions.
 However, once the project is more stable, I will be accepting contributions.
 Please do, however, feel free to [open an issue](https://github.com/ImpossibleReality/Siffra/issues/new) if you find a bug or have a feature request.

 ## Supporting the project
+Unlike other calculators that provide similar functionality, Siffra is open-source, which also means I am unable to make a profit off of it.
 If you would like to support my future work, you can do so by buying me a coffee using the button below.
 Thank you!

 <a href="https://www.buymeacoffee.com/johannovak" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 30px !important;width: 108.5px !important;" ></a>